HSLdevcom/jore4-jore3-importer/README.md

    ```
    env TMOUT=0 bash
    ```
-5. Clone the [jore4-digiroad-import](https://github.com/HSLdevcom/jore4-digiroad-import) repository and
+5. Retrieve the digiroad stop list csv:
+   1. Download the latest version of the csv from Azure from `hsl-jore4-common / jore4storage / jore4-digiroad / digiroad_stops_XXX.csv`
-   follow these steps:
+   2. Alternatively you may clone the [jore4-digiroad-import](https://github.com/HSLdevcom/jore4-digiroad-import) repository and follow these steps:
       1. Run the Digiroad import.
       2. Export infrastructure links from the data imported from Digiroad and import these links to the Jore 4 database.
       3. Export scheduled stop points from the data imported from Digiroad and write the exported data to a CSV file.
-6. Configure the absolute path of the CSV file which contains scheduled stop points exported from Digiroad in the profile specific configuration file.
+6. Configure the absolute path of the CSV file which contains scheduled stop points exported from Digiroad in the profile specific configuration file (`digiroad.stop.csv.file.path`)
-7. Set the value of the `map.matching.api.url` configuration property to: `http://localhost:3005/api/match/public-transport-route/v1/bus.json`.

 ### Running the Tests